mrchrisneal/DashPad/docs/api/index.md

         Simply append `?apikey=` followed by your key to the URL:
         `https://<your_server_ip>:5241/docs?apikey=<YOUR_API_KEY>`

-        !!! warning "While convenient, be mindful of sharing URLs that contain your API key."
+        !!! danger "While convenient, be mindful of who you share these URLs with (API keys are like passwords)."

     === "Method 3: Browser Extension"